Arpitraj93/Arpitraj93/README.md

 Offensive Security learner, turning theory into working exploits.

 CRTA + AD-RTS certified.
-40+ HackTheBox machines rooted, top 5% on TryHackMe.
-I built HackerRecon and PrivChk to actually understand the attacks I was reading about, instead of just running someone else's script.
+I built HackerRecon and Escalate instead of just running someone else's script.
+I also simulate AD attacks in my own lab, with writeups covering exploit, detection, and defense for each technique — not just how to break in.

+Top 4% rank on TryHackMe, 72 rooms completed.
+I spend most of my practice time across PortSwigger Academy, HackTheBox, OffSec's free-tier labs, and VulnHub.

 Currently hunting for a VAPT / Red Team role.